metosin/spec-tools/README.md

 #### Map Conforming

-To strip out keys from a keyset:
+To strip out extra keys from a keyset:

 ```clj
 (s/def ::street string?)